-The total course fee is $200.
-This includes $100 for the course and $100 for the required AWHONN course materials.
+The total course fee is $320.
+This includes $200 for the course and $120 for the required AWHONN course materials.
 In addition, it is recommended participants review the Fetal Heart Monitoring Principles and Practices (FHMPP) 5th Ed book at least 14 days prior to the class date.
-The FHMPP book may be purchased directly from Kendal-Hunt https://awhonn.kendallhunt.com using the workshop ID listed above.
+The FHMPP book may be purchased directly from Kendall-Hunt https://awhonn.kendallhunt.com using the workshop ID listed above.
 Allow 2-3 weeks for delivery.
-Continental breakfast and lunch provided.

 Cancellation & Refund Policy:

 Refunds will be provided if received by the registration deadline.
 Cancellations after the deadline and ‘no shows’ will be charged the full registration fee.
 A minimum of 7 participants is required to hold the course.
 If minimum enrollment is not met by the course registration deadline, the course may be canceled.